Complete algebraic vector fields on affine surfaces: Introduction

-where $n \geq 0$ and $w_i \leq -2$ for $i=2, \ldots, n$.
-A surface that admits such a completion will be called below a Gizatullin surface\footnote{ The class of Gizatullin surfaces coincides also with the class of surfaces with a trivial Makar-Limanov invariant, i.e. $\ML (X)=\C $ where $\ML (X)$ is the subring of the ring of regular functions on $X$ that consists of all functions invariant under any (algebraic) $G_a$-action on $X$}.
-Let $\SAut (X)$ be the subgroup of $\AutA(X)$ generated by element of $G_a$-actions.
+where $n \geq 1$ and $w_i \leq -2$ for $i=2, \ldots, n$.
+A surface that admits such a completion will be called below a Gizatullin surface\footnote{ In fact, for a normal affine surface to be a Gizatullin one it suffices to require that the dual graph of the boundary divisor is contractible to a linear graph.
+The class of Gizatullin surfaces coincides also with the class of surfaces with a trivial Makar-Limanov invariant, i.e., $\ML (X)=\C $ where $\ML (X)$ is the subring of the ring of regular functions on $X$ that consists of all functions invariant under any (algebraic) $\G_a$-action on $X$}.
+Let $\SAut (X)$ be the subgroup of $\AutA(X)$ generated by elements of $\G_a$-actions\footnote{Recall that given a variety $V$ over a field $\kk$ an algebraic action of the additive group $\kk$ (resp. multiplicative group $\kk^*=\kk \setminus \{ 0 \}$) on $V$ is called a $\G_a$-action (resp. $\G_m$-action.)
+In particular, in the case of $\kk=\C$ a $\G_a$-action is the same as an algebraic action of the group $\C_+$ of complex numbers with addition as the group operation.)} (also called algebraic $\C_+$ actions).
 Then this subgroup possesses already an open orbit in $X$ whose complement is at most finite.
-Recall that $G_a$-action can be viewed as the phase flow of a complete algebraic vector field on $X$ that is locally nilpotent.
+Recall that a $\G_a$-action can be viewed as the flow of a complete algebraic vector field on $X$ that is locally nilpotent.